Do you think you may have Asperger’s Syndrome (autism)?

 We offer an assessment and diagnostic service for autism.
 Elaine Nicholson, Master of Autism and PGC in Asperger’s Syndrome is the initial assessor.
 Elaine is also a qualified counsellor who has had experience of counselling over 1,800+ Asperger/autistic personalities through her counselling career to date.

 The initial meeting usually takes two hours and involves observation along with an interview that focusses on an individual’s early developmental history.
 This is referred to as an academic, non-clinical, assessment for autism.
 Such assessments proffer helpful advices to general practitioners who may be thinking about referring you on to a diagnostic process through the National Health Service.
-We can write directly to your general practitioner if you wish; alternatively, your report may be retained privately by you; for this part of the service we politely request £175 donation to Action for Asperger’s.
+We can write directly to your general practitioner if you wish; alternatively, your report may be retained privately by you; for this part of the service we politely request £175 donation to Action for Asperger’s (note – this will increase to £200 wef 01-10-17).
 Reports range from 6-14 pages long, depending on what you bring to the consulting room.
 In the private sector, you would be looking at paying £500-£750 for a similar service.

 If the outcome of your assessment undertaken by Elaine points to a likely autism/autism spectrum disorder, then you have the opportunity of being referred on to our charity’s clinical diagnostician for further evaluation.